Law Reform Commission to begin consultation next month

-The Fiji Law Reform Commission is set to begin their public consultation process on the review of the electoral act next month.
+The Fiji Electoral Law Reform Review Team is set to begin their public consultation process on the review of the Fiji Electoral Legislation next month.

-This was highlighted by the Commission Chair, Daniel Fatiaki, who stated that they will begin the consultation in Viti Levu first before moving on to other parts of the country.
+This was highlighted by Review Team Chair, Daniel Fatiaki, who stated that they will begin the consultation in Viti Levu first before moving on to other parts of the country.

 This phased approach will allow the Commission to engage with communities across Fiji and ensure that all voices are heard in the review process.